getndazn/dazn-lambda-powertools/README.md

 * [logger](/packages/lambda-powertools-logger): structured logging with JSON, configurable log levels, and integrates with other tools to support correlation IDs and sampling (only enable debug logs on 1% of invocations)

-* [correlation IDs](/packages/lambda-powertools-correlation-ids): create and store correlation IDs that follow our naming convention
+* [correlation IDs](/packages/lambda-powertools-correlation-ids): create and store correlation IDs that follow the DAZN naming convention

 * [correlation IDs middleware](/packages/lambda-powertools-middleware-correlation-ids): automatically extract correlation IDs from the invocation event